Symptom

 If your NI plug-in does not appear in your DAW, check the following:

-- On a Mac computer, audio plug-in files are automatically installed to default system folders.
-Your DAW should scan these folders automatically on startup.
-If that is not the case, ensure that those folders have been added to your DAW's plug-in manager.
-NI plug-ins are installed in the following locations:
+On a Mac computer, audio plug-in are automatically installed to default system folders.
+Please make sure that those folders have been added to your DAW's plug-in manager:

 - AU: Macintosh HD > Library > Audio > Plug-Ins > Components